-Brooms are vital for many clean-up operations in several industries, but with the different types and bristle options available, choosing the right broom for the jobs ahead can be a challenge.
-Use this guide to help you find the broom that best fits your needs and will give you the most value post-purchase.
+Brooms are vital for many clean-up operations in several industries.
+However, with the different types and bristle options available, choosing the right broom for the jobs ahead can be a challenge.
+Use this guide to help you find the broom that best fits your needs and get you the most value post-purchase.

 The broom you purchase needs to have the required structural strength and quality components to withstand the stress that accompanies this type of work.
 A heavy-duty, high-quality broom will efficiently clean surfaces for many years.